Sheet Options

 Style Sheet

-Use the Style Sheet tab to add CSS (Cascading Style Sheets) for all XHTML rearranges available on the sheet using the internal way which stands for a <style> element.
+Use the Style Sheet tab to add CSS (Cascading Style Sheets) for all XHTML rearranges available on the sheet using the internal way, which stands for a <style> element.

 The style added here can be overwritten for a particular XHTML rearrange using the Style Sheet tab of the Edit Rearrange dialog (for more details, see Edit Rearrange Properties).